Royal Patriarchal Music Seminary of Lisbon: The pope submits to the king

-The Patriarchate of Lisbon came into being following extensive pressure by João V on the papacy.
-Papal approval was issued by Pope Clement XI on 7 November 1716 in the so-called "Golden Bull", In supremo apostolatus solio by which the former archiepiscopal see of Lisbon was divided in two, the court's collegiate church was elevated under dedication to Our Lady of the Assumption to be the cathedral for a new see of Western Lisbon, and the episcopate was given a new title of patriarch with a leadership role within the wider church in Portugal and its empire.
+The Patriarchate of Lisbon came into being following extensive pressure by John V on the papacy.
+Papal approval was issued by Pope Clement XI on 7 November 1716 in the so-called "Golden Bull", In supremo apostolatus solio by which the former archiepiscopal see of Lisbon was divided in two, the court's collegiate church was elevated, now under dedication to Our Lady of the Assumption, to the status of cathedral for the new see of Western Lisbon, and the ordinary was given the new title of Patriarch with a leadership role within the wider church in Portugal and its empire.
 At the same time, the patriarch was to fulfil a role as First Court Chaplain (Portuguese: Capelão-mor).
-The first patriarch was Tomás de Almeida (See Illus.
-5) whose formal entry into Lisbon and enthronement took place on 13 February 1717.
+The first patriarch was Tomás de Almeida whose formal entry into Lisbon and enthronement took place on 13 February 1717.
 He was elevated to the cardinalate in 1737 and remained in office as patriarch until his death in 1754.

 This sublimation of the patriarch to the authority of the king was demonstrated by the co-relationship of the patriarchal throne within the king's court, the fact that the patriarch was also the king's chaplain, and by virtue of the way the king constructed the patriarchal residence as a wing of Ribeira Palace.
 As a member of the court, the patriarch was in a position to be consulted by the king but at the same time subject to his commands.

 Although the Seminary's foundation preceded the establishment of the Patriarchate of Lisbon by three years, once this new church structure was in place, the Seminary was absorbed into the patriarch's household.
 While its primary function, according to the king's own intention, was to train singers to perform within the court's liturgies provided by the patriarch, the Seminary's staff and students were seen as members of the patriarchal staff and its operating costs were met out of the patriarch's own budget.